 If the business or individuals do not qualify we can look at alternatives.

 Overall limit on awards under an EMI scheme

-Any “qualifying” company can grant EMI options under the EMI scheme for shares valued up to £3 million.
+Any “qualifying” company can provide shares to employees under the EMI scheme for shares valued up to £3 million.
 The calculation is performed at the date of grant of an EMI option and is not re-calculated during the life of the EMI option.